Table of contents

 Poverty focus and other policy objectives

-Allocated 0.2% of bilateral ODA (USD 4.1 million) to core poverty-reducing sectors as defined by SDG 1.a.1.
-This indicator captures grants to basic social services (such as basic health and education, and water supply and sanitation) and development food aid.
-A further 0.1% of bilateral ODA (USD 1 million) went to social protection support.
+Allocated 1% of its bilateral ODA (USD 7.2 million) to core poverty-reducing sectors as defined by SDG 1.a.1.
+This indicator captures grants to basic social services (such as basic health and education, water supply and sanitation, multisector aid for basic social services) and development food aid.
+In addition, 0.1% of bilateral ODA (USD 0.9 million) went to social protection support.
+Learn more by exploring the Reducing poverty and inequalities through ODA data explainer.

-Committed USD 17.6 million (7% of its bilateral allocable ODA) to address the immediate or underlying determinants of malnutrition in developing countries across a variety of sectors, such as emergency response; government and civil society; and agriculture, forestry and fishing.
+Committed USD 4.1 million (2.1% of its bilateral allocable ODA) to address the immediate or underlying determinants of malnutrition in developing countries across a variety of sectors, such as emergency response, health and unallocated/unspecified.

-Sometimes seeks exemptions from local tax and customs duties for ODA-funded goods and services.
-Poland does not have a general policy in place.
-It reports this information on the OECD Digital Transparency Hub on the Tax Treatment of ODA.
+Did not commit ODA to the mobilisation of domestic resources in developing countries.
+Regarding the payment of local tax and customs duties for ODA-funded goods and services, Poland sometimes seeks exceptions.
+It does not have a general policy and it makes information available on the OECD Digital Transparency Hub on the Tax Treatment of ODA.

-Committed USD 39.2 million (15.6% of its bilateral allocable ODA) to promote aid for trade and improve developing countries’ trade performance and integration into the world economy in 2023.
+Committed USD 52.4 million (27.1% of its bilateral allocable ODA) to promote aid for trade and improve developing countries’ trade performance and integration into the world economy in 2024.
+Learn more by exploring the Aid for Trade dashboard.

 Institutional set-up